interclip/mobile/README.md

 ## Build the app

-- For building for iOS and iPadOS, run `yarn run build:ios`
+- For building for iOS and iPadOS, run `yarn build:ios`
-- For building for Android, run `yarn run build:android`
+- For building for Android, run `yarn build:android`

 ## Downloads